stat545ubc-2024/shinyApp_vancouver_trees/README.md

 ---

 ## Dataset Source
-The data utilized in this application is sourced from the `datateachr` package, which provides curated datasets for educational purposes.
+The data utilized in this application is sourced from the `datateachr` package.

 - **Package:** `datateachr`
 - **Dataset:** `vancouver_trees`

-This dataset contains detailed information about trees in the city of Vancouver, including attributes like species name, common name, street address, and neighborhood.
+This dataset contains detailed information about trees in the city of Vancouver, including attributes like species name, common name, street address, neighborhood and more.

 ---